Can Large Language Models Develop Gambling Addiction?: Experimental Design and Prompt Structure

-This section illustrates the structure of the prompts used to elicit decision-making from the language models in the simulated gambling task.
 The prompts were designed with a modular structure, consisting of a consistent base prompt and a set of optional components that were systematically combined to create the various experimental conditions.

 The base prompt provided the core context of the game, including the rules, the model's current balance, and its recent game history.
 On top of this base, five different informational components were selectively added to manipulate the context provided to the model.
 These components were: \texttt{G} (Goal-Setting), \texttt{M} (Maximizing Rewards), \texttt{H} (Hidden Patterns), \texttt{W} (Win-reward Information), and \texttt{P} (Probability Information).
 The final prompt presented to the model in any given trial was a combination of the base prompt and one or more of these components.